YourRoots by Genomelink

 Children(s): Christian Fleming

-The story of John Fleming began in 1711 in South Leith, Midlothian, Scotland.
+John Fleming was born in 1711 in South Leith, Midlothian, Scotland, the child of John Fleming And Margaret Steven.
 John Fleming married Mary Bolling, and had children including Christian William Fleming.
 John Fleming passed away in 1746 in South Leith, Midlothian, Scotland.

 Find more search results for John Fleming